curtisnlogan/prevent-final/README.md

 improvement → impact

 -   noted my buttons were too small in my wireframe → easier to click on bigger buttons with fingers on smartphones
--   be cautious of dense paragraphs unless necessary → introduction to prevent is more likely to be read when split into three bullet points
+-   be cautious of dense paragraphs unless necessary → introduction to Prevent is more likely to be read when split into three bullet points
 -   wrongly suggested max-width in media queries instead of min-width → would not have activated responsive breakpoints properly
 -   partially automating commits → easier but AI commit messages often require editing
 -   summarizing large chunks of text for comprehension or content → saves time by removing non-critical text but have to check that it hasn't omitted something key
--   helpful in filling out technical aspects of readme by having ability to analyze entire project
+-   helpful in filling out technical aspects of README by having ability to analyze entire project